praekeltfoundation/go-jsbox-metrics-helper/docs/dashboard.rst

-This will add four new metrics; `unique_users`, a metric with a `last` aggregation method that contains the current sum of unique users, and `unique_users.transient`, a metric with the `sum` aggregration method that is fired every time a new unique user accesses the service, `total_sessions` a metric withthe `last` aggregration method which will contain the total amount of sessions, and `total_sessions.transient`, which is a metric with the `sum` aggregation method which fires everytime a new session is started.
+This will add four new metrics; `unique_users`, a metric with a `last` aggregation method that contains the current sum of unique users, and `unique_users.transient`, a metric with the `sum` aggregation method that is fired every time a new unique user accesses the service, `total_sessions` a metric with the `last` aggregation method which will contain the total amount of sessions, and `total_sessions.transient`, which is a metric with the `sum` aggregation method which fires every time a new session is started.

 The following is an example for use of these metrics in the Vumi Go Dashboard: